erlenddahl/teapot-lidar/notes/notes.md

 | Multiway registration | 8145.9 s   | -  | Poor     | -    | -         |
 | Multiway registration (shortened) | 982.1 s   | -  | Poor     | -    | -         |

 The two multiway registration runs both resulted in a very circular combined point cloud with [large misalignments](./pipeline-multiway-registration.png).
+The original took a very long time, and the shortened (only 10 uncertain edges per node) was still very time consuming.
+No visible difference in the results.
+The method does not return RMSE and fitness information, and due to the poor matches we did not use it to calculate driven distance.

 [See the full details here.](./full-file-matching.md)